'Mismanagement and bureaucracy' made bushfires worse: LNP

 "Submissions are being taken from all interested parties, including members of the public."

-The spokesperson said the Queensland Government had commented many times on the issue of fire break highlighting the dangerous misinformation spread.
+The spokesperson also said the Queensland Government had commented many times on the issue of firebreaks and warned about the dangers of misinformation.

-"There have been no changes to rules about fire breaks," they said.
+"There have been no changes to rules about firebreaks," the spokesperson said.

 "Our vegetation management legislation did not change the way farmers and property owners can clear firebreaks to protect their homes and properties.

-"They can still clear a firebreak up to 20m wide, or 1.5 times the height of the tallest tree without any permit."
+"They can still clear a firebreak up to 20 metres wide, or 1.5 times the height of the tallest tree without any permit."

-Keppel MP Brittany Lauga made an assurance that the scope of the review was broad enough to address the concerns raised by the opposition.
+Keppel MP Brittany Lauga said the scope of the IGEM review was broad enough to address the concerns raised by the Opposition.